-In fact, it’s now a favorite banking destination for third-country expats from around the world.
-So it’s no surprise that it has become a favorite banking hub for GlobalBanks Insiders as they open accounts to support their international banking requirements.
+Isle of Man is now a favorite banking destination for third-country expats from around the world.
+So it’s no surprise that it has become a favorite banking hub for members of GlobalBanks as they open accounts to support their international banking requirements.

 But it wasn’t always this way…